frednam93/FilterAugSED/README.md

 ## Citation & Contact
 If this repository helped your research, please cite the paper below!(will be updated soon)

-If you have any query, please contact Hyeonuk Nam at frednam@kaist.ac.kr
+Please contact Hyeonuk Nam at frednam@kaist.ac.kr for any query.